Chart Color Schemes

 The level of cultural diversity witnessed in Pearce was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Pearce's population was found to be more culturally diverse than most local markets, with 25.3% born overseas and 18.7% speaking a language other than English at home.
-Christianity was the predominant religion in Pearce, comprising 52.8% of its population.
-Notably, Judaism was overrepresented in Pearce at 0.4%, compared to 0.3% across the Australian Capital Territory.
+Pearce's population was found to be more culturally diverse compared to most local markets, with 25.3% born overseas and 18.7% speaking a language other than English at home.
+Christianity was the predominant religion in Pearce, accounting for 52.8%.
+However, Judaism showed an overrepresentation of 0.4%, higher than the Australian Capital Territory's average of 0.2%.

 Frequently Asked Questions - Diversity